14 Top-Rated Churches in Florence

 Address: Via XXVII April 1, Florence

-Although the church and its works of art were badly damaged in the 1966 floods, the Church of the Holy Apostles is worth seeing for the large terracotta tabernacle by Giovanni della Robbia in the left aisle and a panel of the Immaculate Conception by Vasari (1541) in the third chapel of the right aisle.
-The green marble columns have composite capitals, the first two of which are from the nearby Roman baths.
+Although this Roman Catholic church and its works of art were badly damaged in the 1966 floods, the Church of the Holy Apostles is worth seeing for the large terracotta tabernacle by Giovanni della Robbia in the left aisle and a panel of the Immaculate Conception by Vasari (1541) in the third chapel of the right aisle.
+The green marble columns have composite capitals, the first two of which are thought to be from the nearby Roman baths.
 Thanks to Michelangelo, this is one of the best-preserved examples of a Romanesque church in Florence.
 When churches were being "modernized" in the 15th century, he is said to have urged the architect to retrain his changes and leave the basic structure intact.
 Along with the della Robbia tabernacle and the Vasari panel, treasures of the church include the "Pietre del Santo Sepolcro," brought to Florence in 1101 by a returning crusader.
 The stones are believed to have been struck to light the lamps in the tomb of Jesus.

 Address: Piazza del Limbo, Florence